ponylang/rfcs/text/0000-custom-serialization.md

 # How We Test This

 This should be tested in a way that is similar to how the existing C FFI unit tests work.
-The appropriate Pony class functions should be provided, which in turn call C function that do the necessary work.
+The appropriate Pony class functions should be provided, which in turn call C functions that do the necessary work.
 An object will be created, serialized, and deserialized, and then the two objects will be compared for equality.
 This will require another C function to compare the structures that are pointed to.

 # Drawbacks